automateps/AutomatePS/Docs/New-AMSnmpCondition.md

 # New-AMSnmpCondition

 ## SYNOPSIS
-Creates a new AutoMate Enterprise SNMP condition.
+Creates a new Automate SNMP condition.

 ## SYNTAX